rstacruz/flatdoc/Readme.md

 Flatdoc
 =======

-Flatdoc is a small JavaScript file that fetches Markdown files (from Github or
-    any URL) and renders them as full pages.
+Flatdoc is a small JavaScript file that fetches Markdown files and renders them as full pages.
 Essentially, it's the easiest way to make open source documentation from *Readme* files.

  * No server-side components
  * No build process needed
  * Deployable via GitHub Pages
+ * Can fetch GitHub Readme files
  * Just create an HTML file and deploy!

-*Current version: 0.8.0*
+*Current version: [0.8.0][dist]*

 Getting started
 ---------------